dstearle/vue-chartjs-gallery/README.md

 - Requires: vue-chartjs, Bootstrap, Vue.js, Vue Router
 - To install Vue Router you can install the node package with (npm install vue-router).
 Link for reference https://router.vuejs.org/installation.html#direct-download-cdn.
 - To install vue-chartjs you can install the node package with (npm install vue-chartjs chart.js --save).
 Link for reference https://vue-chartjs.org/guide/#npm.
-- Simple install use (npm install)
+- For quick install use (npm install).
 - To run the application use (npm run serve).

 <strong>References for styling :</strong>